 Many people who realize they have a problem with substance abuse in the workplace struggle with knowing how to deal with it.
-The main concern is that they will be fired if they’re discovered, so they continue trying to hide their drug use.
+The main concern is that they will be fired if they are discovered, so they continue trying to hide their drug use.
 However, there are ways that your workplace may help you.
 There are quite a few jobs that offer Employee Assistance Programs (EAP), which are for people who need short-term assistance or addiction counseling.

 The great news is that your medical insurance through your workplace must provide coverage for rehab treatment.
 The Affordable Care Act requires that all insurance plans have some level of coverage, so you can discuss this with your Human Resources department.
-If you’re worried about losing your job due to your addiction, you can discuss having the rehab fill out a Family and Medical Leave Act (FMLA) form, which means that your job must hold your position for you until you return to work.
+If you are worried about losing your job due to your addiction, you can discuss having the rehab fill out a Family and Medical Leave Act (FMLA) form, which means that your job must hold your position for you until you return to work.

 You have nothing to be ashamed of.
 There are millions of people around the world who have been in your exact situation but have found a better way to live.
-They have done this by entering a professional drug detox program and going through a drug addiction rehabilitation program.
-You can do it too.
-Call Serenity House Detox at 866-294-5306 to find out how.
+We offer a number of substance detox programs for those looking to get clean.
+These programs include:

 - Heroin detox program